Want to get a retro Italy Shirt? Read on…

 1978 Home Shirt

-They have some lovely retro Italian shirts, one of my favourites being the 1978 home shirt, worn during the World Cup held in Argentina.
+They have some lovely retro football shirts, one of my favourites being the 1978 home shirt (above left), worn during the World Cup held in Argentina.

 The World Cup was surrounded in controversy as Argentina suffered a military coup just two years before the Finals and over 5,000 people went ‘missing’.
 A number of teams considered pulling out, but eventually they all competed.